 All wood burning stoves fitted after 2011 must have an installation certificate.
 This means you must use a professional HETAS registered installer.
-Don’t ask your dodgy mate to do the job, as it could come back and bite you.

 Your insurance company must be informed there is a solid fuel appliance like a wood burner in the property – this is also the case if the property has an open fire.

 Make sure there are smoke detectors fitted on every level.
 Install hard-wired smoke detectors to prevent tenants removing batteries.